"Tell me about a time you demonstrated leadership."

 Question: "Describe a time you had to adapt to a significant change."

 Action: I spent 2 weeks interviewing enterprise customers to understand their needs, created a new 6-month roadmap, and worked with engineering to reprioritize.
-I also had to learn compliance requirements (SOC 2, GDPR) that weren't relevant in B2C.
+I also had to learn compliance requirements including SOC 2 and GDPR that weren't relevant in B2C.

-Result: We shipped our first enterprise-ready version in 4 months (instead of the projected 8).
+Result: We shipped our first enterprise-ready version in 4 months instead of the projected 6.
 We closed 3 enterprise deals worth $1.2M in annual revenue within the first quarter.

 Example 9: Persuasion